 Tip #6: Choose your indulgences.

-Instead of grabbing all your favorites (some of which you eat all year long), pick items that are special for the season, such as grandma’s pie or your child’s homemade Christmas cookies.
+Instead of grabbing all your favorites (some of which you could eat all year long), pick items that are special for the season, such as grandma’s pie or your child’s homemade Christmas cookies.
 You don’t have to deprive yourself to make healthy choices over the holidays.
-Just keep the portions small and make a treat… not a nightly tradition.
+Just keep the portions small and make it a treat… not a nightly tradition.

 Tip #7: Eat slowly.